 We also know that Alice has suffered a terrible trauma in recent months, as her Mom died of a long illness, so is what she is seeing real?
 I wanted to create an atmosphere of uncertainty and delusion, which is why I wrote the scenes early on when Alice isn’t really sure if she’s seeing Henry or not.
 Is he a figment of her imagination?
 So the first half of the novel is devoted to who Henry is and why he holds such a spell over Alice.

 Suspense is an emotional process in the reader, rather like a rollercoaster ride, or a trip to the haunted fun house.
 As Alfred Hitchcock once said, “In all suspense you have to give the reader information, so that they have something to be anxious about.”
-The suspense in Ghost Maven is: what will happen when Alice finds out who Henry really is?
+The suspense in The Haunting of Alice May is: what will happen when Alice finds out who Henry really is?
 How will she react?
 What will she do?
 What will happen when the other sailors come looking for her?
 This suspense drives the narrative core of the book and invites readers to keep turning pages.